surajkarki66/AI-Powered_Landslide_Region_Mapping/README.md

 ### Running the Application

-First, you need to make sure that all the [pre-trained models](https://github.com/surajkarki66/AI-Powered_Landslide_Region_Mapping_using_Semantic_Segmentation/releases/tag/LandslideSegmentationModels_v1.0) are inside the assets directory.
+First, you need to download all the [pre-trained models](https://github.com/surajkarki66/AI-Powered_Landslide_Region_Mapping_using_Semantic_Segmentation/releases/tag/LandslideSegmentationModels_v1.0) and placed them inside the assets directory.

 To launch the interactive Streamlit app for landslide region mapping: